-China’s largest animal vaccine company Jinyu Bio-technology unveiled plans to establish its first US-based vaccine research lab and office facility in May 2017.
+In May 2017, Chinese animal vaccine company Jinyu Bio-technology unveiled plans to establish its first US-based vaccine research lab and office facility, located in Kansas.

-The new facility will be situated within the Kansas State University Office Park phase II building, which is located on north side of the Kansas State University in the city of Manhattan, Kansas.
+The facility will be located within the Kansas State University (KSU) Office Park phase II building, on the north side of the KSU, in Manhattan.

-The ceremonial ground-breaking for the project was held in June 2017.
+A ground-breaking ceremony for the project was held in June 2017.

-Jinyu USA will also collaborate with the State of Kansas, the City of Manhattan and Kansas State University to develop and produce new animal health products for the Chinese, Asian, African and American markets.
+Jinyu USA will also collaborate with the State of Kansas, the City of Manhattan and KSU to develop and produce animal health products for the Chinese, Asian, African and American markets.

 Details of Jinyu’s vaccine research lab and office facility

-Jinyu’s vaccine research lab and office facility will house three offices, a 2,400ft² research lab 800ft² and clean room space.
+Jinyu’s vaccine research lab and office facility will house three offices, a 2,400ft² research lab and 800ft² of cleanroom space.

-The site will feature state-of-the-art equipment to conduct research and design of vaccines to treat and control parasites in swine and cattle.
+The site will feature state-of-the-art equipment to be used for the research and design of vaccines to treat and control parasites in swine and cattle.

-The facility will also focus on the development of educational materials to assist Chinese companies and veterinarians.
+The facility will also focus on developing educational materials to assist Chinese companies and veterinarians.

-The new facility is part of the 60,000ft² phase II expansion of the Kansas State University Office Park, located in the Kansas City Animal Health Corridor.
+The facility is part of the 60,000ft² phase II expansion of the KSU Office Park, located in the Kansas City Animal Health Corridor.

-It is being developed by the fundraising arm of Kansas State University, KSU Foundation.
+It is being developed by KSU’s fundraising arm, KSU Foundation.

-The site will be situated close to approximately 300 animal health companies, the Kansas State University College of Veterinary Medicine, the National Bio and Agro Defense Facility, Biosecurity Research Institute, and several cutting-edge research facilities.
+The site will be situated close to around 300 animal health companies, the KSU College of Veterinary Medicine, the National Bio and Agro-Defence Facility, Biosecurity Research Institute, and several cutting-edge research facilities.

-Jinyu held discussions with the officials of the state of Kansas, the city of Manhattan, and other organisations for two years for the construction of the research lab and office in the Kansas State University Office Park building.
+Jinyu held discussions with the officials of the state of Kansas, the city of Manhattan and other organisations for two years prior to the construction of the research lab and office in the Kansas State University Office Park building.

-Benefits of Jinyu’s new lab and office facility
+Benefits of the Jinyu Bio-technology lab and office facility

-It will also help the company to develop technical innovation and expertise in animal health research.
+It will also help the company to develop technological innovation and expertise in animal health research.

-Additionally, the incorporation of Jinyu’s new laboratory into the Kansas State University Office Park phase II building is expected to support Kansas State University’s research and development activities in the biopharmaceutical sector.
+The incorporation of Jinyu’s laboratory into the KSU Office Park phase II building is also expected to support KSU’s research and development activities in the biopharmaceutical sector.

 The facility will also contribute to the economic growth in Pottawatomie, Riley and Geary counties by creating employment opportunities and partnerships.